RobertDurfee/FirstInFirstOutCache/README.md

 # Circular Cache
-A simple, fixed-size cache for contiguous, variable-length arrays with FIFO replacement and static allocation.
+A fixed-size cache for contiguous, variable-length arrays with FIFO replacement and static allocation.